Can you imagine that there is a lucrative market for books with no words?

 In both cases, you need to direct your marketing towards niches, where these people look for sleeping bags or books.

-Then you need to narrow down to tiny sales niches like pure wool sleeping bags.
+Then you need to narrow it down to tiny sales niches like pure wool sleeping bags.
 Or for authors, rose pruning guide books or Victorian mystery romance.

 The biggest mistake some new authors make is in thinking that their book is for everyone.

 Potential success comes from finding this tiny market for a new book and then making it discoverable to those few hundred or few thousand people.